ggruzdov/outbox/README.md

 There are four directories:
 1. __order-service__ - main order processor, handles requests from clients.
 2. __delivery-service__ - arranges deliveries for orders.
 Asynchronously communicates with order-service via Kafka.
-3. __outbox-starter__ - library which incorporates all the components we need for reliable outbox-pattern.
+3. __outbox-starter__ - library which incorporates all the components we need for reliable outbox-pattern implementation.
 4. __infra__ - docker compose files for databases and Kafka cluster.

 # Getting started